 bible study: a problem statement

-The Christian book publishing space is over a half-billion dollar industry.
-Men and women sharing their views about Bible topics and doctrine is only increasing with the means of self-publishing.
-Individuals and organizations with their own filter on the Bible are all clamoring to be “heard” through these publications and those that are searching for truth seem increasingly obliged to listen.
+Helped along by the massive Christian book publishing space that’s now over a half-billion dollar industry, people don’t read just their Bible.
+Instead, they are increasingly turning to men and women who have shared their views about Bible topics and doctrine.
+Individuals and organizations with their own filter on the Bible are all clamoring to be “heard” and those that are searching for truth seem increasingly obliged to listen.

 So why not study just the Bible?
 It should be a fair question.
 It is, after all, God’s revealed word for mankind.
 It’s free.
 It’s available.
 It’s translated into every language.
 It’s also understandable and relatable…or is it?